-The REIT is furthering plans to acquire or dispose of current joint ventures in accordance with their respective agreements to simplify its corporate structure and governance.
+The REIT is furthering plans to acquire or dispose of its current joint venture interests in accordance with their respective agreements to simplify its corporate structure and governance.

-The initial terms for four of the five jointly held properties have now concluded and it has been determined to sell Duisburg and Stuttgart in Germany, which benefit from strong quality tenants and long WALT.
-Upon the sale of these properties, the REIT's will use the proceeds to acquire new properties as wholly owned assets.
-Marketing and brokerage agreements were signed in January 2024.
-A sale at the targeted price for the Duisburg, in line with last fair value, could generate REIT's share - \$13.8 million, and for the Stuttgart property, \$9.5 million cash.
-The joint venture agreements for the other two properties (Neu-Isenburg and Kosching) have been further extended to the beginning of 2025, in line with the current financing.
+The initial terms for four of the five jointly held properties have now concluded and the REIT seeks to sell its interests in the Duisburg and Stuttgart properties in Germany, which benefit from strong quality tenants and long WALT.

+After an initial campaign, the marketing of the Stuttgart property has been paused to allow time for the waiver of two break options on the main tenant's lease.
+Marketing is expected to be reinstated in September, ahead of the German real estate fair ExpoReal.
+The joint venture agreements for the other two properties (Neu-Isenburg and Kosching) have been further extended to the beginning of 2025, in line with the current financing and discussions to be held with the single tenant in the Kosching property.
 The Delizy joint venture agreement does not mature until 2029.